wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-model-stealing.md

 * Searching internal source code repositories for files with an `*.h5` extension. h5 is a commonly used model file format (take a look at [last weeks post about backdooring model files for reference as well](/blog/posts/husky-ai-machine-learning-backdoor-model/)), or
 * Gaining access to engineering machines and production systems (phishing, weak passwords, exposed endpoints that allow remote management or code execution, SSH agent hijacking,...)

 To keep a good balance in this blog between machine learning specific attacks and regular infrastructure attacks - let's talk about SSH agent hijacking.
-We will call the attacker Mallory throughout this post!
+We will call the attacker Mallory throughout this post.

-### SSH Agent Hijacking
+### Using SSH Agent during attacks

 It's common to have jumpboxes or bastion hosts to access production systems.
-And to make things convinient most setup up SSH Agent to forward their SSH keys to have keys be available on other machines when needed.
+And to make things convinient we setup up SSH Agent to forward connectivity to the keys to be available on other machines when needed.

 ![SSH Agent Forwarding](/blog/images/2020/sshagentforwarding.jpg)

-If Mallory (the attacker) gains access to an engineers laptop, she can leverage any keys SSH Agent stores to access other hosts - even if the private keys were passphrase protected.
+If Mallory (the attacker) gains access to an engineers laptop, she can leverage any SSH keys the SSH Agent stores to access other hosts - even if the private keys are passphrase protected.

 Let's say Mallory gets access to Alice's Windows laptop.
 First Mallory checks if any SSH private keys are stored on the machine: